jonathaneunice/ya-enum/README.md

 didn't care about the `color.RED` attribute style of access many enum packages seem to favor.

-This was, in other words, a top-down requirement driven by a specific need, not a bottoms-up or synethetic "I know!
+This was, in other words, a: top-down requirement driven by a specific need, not a bottoms-up or synthetic "I know!
 Let's make up an enum type!" effort.
 Different use, subtly but valuably different API style and virtues.

 I also wanted to be sure it was well-tested for the specific use cases I had.
 It's not a complex project like building your own XML parser, so it's manageable.

+Finally, I'd primarily been using `function`-style "classes" in JavaScript, and wanted a chance to more fully and explicitly use the new ES2015 official `class` and property getter/setter syntax.